 This motor is responsible for drawing air into your furnace and through the burner.
 This causes the pressure switch to react, which sends a message to the control board that all is in order.
-If this motor fails, air is not drawn into the furnace, and the process of ignition is halted.
+If this motor fails, the air is not drawn into the furnace, and the process of ignition is halted.

-As you can see from the above causes, proper air flow is necessary for a furnace to function at top form.
+As you can see from the above causes, proper airflow is necessary for a furnace to function at top form.
 If your furnace is located in a place where it is unable to experience proper airflow above, below, and around it, you will have problems with the furnace operating properly.
 The best way to find out if your furnace is located in an appropriate place is to have a heating repair specialist come in to check your furnace.
 While they do a yearly maintenance check, they can also tell you if your furnace would operate better if moved.

-If your furnace comes on then shuts off, and you don’t feel comfortable, contact us for an evaluation of the problem.
+If your furnace comes on and then shuts off, and you don’t feel comfortable, contact us for an evaluation of the problem.
 Your furnace serves an important role in keeping your family comfortable.
 It is essential that any work is done by an HVAC specialist who has been trained to understand how the furnace works.
 Not only is comfort involved but also safety is as well.
 If it has been a while since you have had a furnace check-up, have one of our representatives give it a look once over to make sure you won’t be left out in the cold when you most need your furnace to cooperate.
-Your comfort is our greatest goal here at Howard Air.
+Your comfort is our greatest goal here at Howard Air in Phoenix.